gruifin/MultiTech-Conduit/source/includes/_MTC.md

     2. Enter the Baudrate of `115200`
     3. Select for Flow Control: `XON/XOFF`
 4. Open the Serial monitor
-5. Log into the Gateway:
+5. Log into the A.E.P.
+Gateway:
     1. The Login should appear.
 If not hit a random key.
     2. Login with the following credentials:
         1. Username: admin
         2. Password: admin
-    3. If the login was successfull the commandline shoud appear: `admin@mtcdt:~#`.
+    3. If the login was successful the commandline should appear: `admin@mtcdt:~#`.

     ```
         _        _____     ____